johnalam/tmsh2JSON/README.md

 The script will include a reference to the WAF policy if one is attached to the virtual server properties.

-The scrit converts a virtual server configuration such as the following into a decalaration shown below:
+The script converts a virtual server configuration such as the following into a decalaration shown below:

 ltm virtual export_me {